RedisLabs/redislabs-docs/content/rs/databases/create.md

         For RoF databases, you can add modules that support RoF.

         {{< note >}}
-Modules can be add to database only when creating a new database.
+To use modules, add them when you create a new database.
 You can't add a module to an existing database.
         {{< /note >}}